run2bizdocs/documentation/en-us/docs/run2biz-platform/additional-features/communication-and-notification/notification/configuration/enable-messaging-within-citsmart.md

-title: Configuring messaging within CITSmart
+title: Configuring messaging within 4biz
 Description: It provides a communication channel between the requester (Smart Portal) and the technician (service/ticket request area) through message (email).
-# Configuring messaging within CITSmart
+# Configuring messaging within 4biz

-CITSmart provides a communication channel between the requester (Smart Portal) and the technician (service/ticket request area) through message (email).
+4biz provides a communication channel between the requester (Smart Portal) and the technician (service/ticket request area) through message (email).
 This communication aims to facilitate the resolution of a ticket.
 This knowledge gathers information pertinent to the configuration of the messaging service.